 Moral foundations are the sources of human's intuitions.
-They state that there are five different moral domains where humans can be more aware, sensitive, and reactive towards.
+There are five different moral domains where humans can be more aware, sensitive, and reactive towards.
 Example those who are high in the moral foundation of Fairness will be more sensitive and concerned about the extent to which resources are distributed fairly.
 Those who are high in the moral foundation of Authority will concern and reactive to situations where they see others not paying respect to those with higher social status.

 Implications of moral foundation for organizations, let managers know what moral issues employees are most acutely sensitive to.
 If an employee is sensitive towards caring and not harming others, then allocating tasks that has a positive social impact will be more motivating.
 If fairness is the dominant moral foundation, then building an employee brand image as an employer with integrity will be more effective.
-In this case the results from the moral foundation is coherent with the results from employer branding dimensions, where the brand image of Honesty is rated to be the most important.
+The results show that low level of moral foundations for Authority (awareness and sensitivity to violations of disrespect, and non-maintenance of social hierarchy) but high level of moral foundation for Care and Fairness.
+This implies that the Class of 2021 are not concerned with maintaining or respecting authority or social statuses.

 With regards to group differences, splitting the population reveals that respondents with a computer science & IT training are generally less concerned about all five moral foundations, and least so for the moral foundation of Purity.
 For graduates versus undergrads, graduates generally score higher on the moral foundations except for Authority.
-This means graduates do not see maintenance of hierarchical relationship as a moral concern and while not be responsive to violations by themselves or others.